Civil War (comics): What If?

 The stranger is revealed to be Uatu, Earth 616's Watcher.
 Upon learning of the possibility of this alternate reality, Tony is devastated and weeps for the bright future he helped prevent.

 In What If: Annihilation by David Hine and Mico Suayan, the cosmic Annihilation War reaches Earth during the War.
 The heroes unite to neutralize it, and many die in the first clashes.
 Captain America and Iron Man, after a final reconciliation, sacrifice themselves alongside Nova to deflect the full Annihilation Wave.

+In "What If...
+Captain America Was Revived in 2099?", without Captain America around in the 2000s, the Civil War was instead headed by Thor and Iron Man, and the conflict over the Superhuman Registration Act ended the Heroic Age, giving way towards corporations taking over America.

 Civil War in Secret Wars (2015)

 The "Civil War" storyline is featured in the 2015 storyline "Secret Wars", a crossover storyline, which revisits previous Marvel Comics storylines in the form of isolated geographic locations on a planet called Battleworld.
 The "Civil War" area is referred to as the Warzone.

 Civil War II (2016)

 A direct sequel to the original series debuted in June 2016, written by Brian Michael Bendis and drawn by David Marquez.
 Unlike the previous story and the film, the conflict in this storyline is not about issues of government registration; instead, a new Inhuman, Ulysses, emerges with the ability to see predictions about the future.
 This results in conflict emerging between heroes led by Iron Man and Captain Marvel respectively, Stark favoring self-determination and concerned about the prospects of coming to depend on the visions while Danvers feels that his visions represent a potentially valuable asset.